2020-2021 Undergraduate & Graduate Catalog

 - Cultural education, language center, and matchmaking/trade missions/business development

 - Provider of foreign trade missions, speaker series, business referral source, and intermediary of international businesses

 - Advocacy, service-provider broker, statewide resource center, and research provider

-- Educating Grand Valley's student community on the importance of creating international business relationships bringing hands-on experience to students doing international market research helping Michigan businesses
+- Educating Grand Valley's student community on the importance of creating international business relationships, bringing hands-on experience to students who conduct international market research to help Michigan businesses

 The Van Andel Legacy: As the founder and pioneer of international trade for Amway, Jay Van Andel was an inspiration for those in Michigan seeking to prosper in expanding overseas markets.
-It is in this spirit that the Van Andel Global Trade Center was named after Jay Van Andel and is quickly becoming the core facility dedicated to advancing international trade and supporting Michigan businesses as they prepare to enter and prosper in an era of global competition.
+It is in this spirit that the Van Andel Global Trade Center is named after Jay Van Andel and is quickly becoming the core facility dedicated to advancing international trade and supporting Michigan businesses as they prepare to enter and prosper in growing global competition.

 While leading Amway to record growth through international expansion, Jay Van Andel became convinced the global marketplace would be pivotal in enhancing the prosperity of the region where he began his business.
 Recognizing that the Grand Rapids campus would be a focal point for international business education and activity, Van Andel became a major benefactor of the building where the VAGTC originally resided.
 Named in his honor and dedicated to international business assistance for local companies, the Van Andel Global Trade Center is the university's commitment to fulfilling the global vision of one of Michigan's most outstanding global leaders and entrepreneurs.